Nevolution/sdk/README.md

 We are devoted to working with the developer community to build high quality plug-ins and improve Nevolution.
 So developers are the most important roles to build a healthy community.

-Discussion goes to [our G+ community](https://plus.google.com/communities/108874686073587920040) or [Gitter chat](https://gitter.im/oasisfeng/nevolution?utm_source=readme&utm_medium=link&utm_campaign=dev-preview&utm_content=discussion), while issues and formal feature request should be posted on the GitHub for better tracking.
+Discussion goes to [our G+ community](https://plus.google.com/communities/108874686073587920040), while issues and formal feature request should be posted on the GitHub for better tracking.

 How Does Nevolution Work